blackdev1l/goTrack/README.md

 * for zsh users: `echo 'export GOTRACK=<token> >> ~/.zshrc'

 ### TODO TAG
-You can use any kind of comment tag, the only thing it matters is that you will use the word "TAG" in caps lock, otherwise it will be ignored.
+You can use any kind of comment tag, the only thing it matters is that you will use the word "TODO" in caps lock, otherwise it will be ignored.
 Todo tags will be parsed this way:
 `TODO <title> - <label> - <assignee>` other stuff after that will be ignored.